 Does Red or NIR Light Affect Dosing?

 The issue you’re looking to treat may influence how close you sit to your device, although there is no hard-and-fast rule.
 Some experts believe the ideal distance 12-18 inches for skin issues, and 6-12 inches for deeper issues.
 It may take a little trial and error on your part to figure out what works best for you, but we’d say anywhere between 6 and 18 inches is the sweet spot.

 The Bottom Line?
 Sometimes the Simplest Solution Is the Best One

 While your device is equipped with three different settings, we’re all for using red and NIR light together.
 There’s simply no reason not to.
 Neither type of light is detrimental to the effects of the other.
 And, of course, you’re not getting a weaker dose of either light when you opt for both.
 You’re just doubling up on the potential benefits!

-Each Rouge Red Light Therapy panel is equipped with an equal number of red and NIR LEDs.
+Each Rouge Red Light Therapy panel is equipped with an equal number of red and NIR LEDs (the portable Rouge Nano is the only exception, as each of its 12 LEDs can emit either red or NIR light, or both at once).
 This allows you to get the maximum benefits for any and all issues you’re looking to treat (and some you didn’t even know you had!)